Volcanoes and Haciendas (Quilotoa)

 Comfort

-4 nights at hacienda la Alegria, 4 nights at different haciendas.
+6 nights at Hacienda la Alegria, 3 nights at different haciendas.

-You stay in charming haciendas, in double/twin rooms with private bathrooms.
-Some of the haciendas are more rustic than others - Hacienda Bomboli, for instance, has no electricity in the rooms.
-There is however no camping on this trail ride.
+You stay in double/twin rooms, usually with private bathrooms.
+Some of the haciendas are more rustic than others but there is no camping.

 Meals